-Welcome to Kujenga Amani (Swahili for “building peace”), the digital forum of the African Peacebuilding Network (APN) of the Social Science Research Council (SSRC).
+Welcome to Kujenga Amani (Swahili for “building peace”), the digital forum of the African Peacebuilding and Developmental Dynamics Program (APDD) of the Social Science Research Council (SSRC).

-Kujenga Amani facilitates the exchange of ideas and information between researchers, practitioners, and policymakers working on diverse aspects of peacebuilding in Africa.
-It is a digital forum for conversations about the critical challenges confronting peacebuilding in conflict-affected regions of the continent, as well as exploring the connections between African and global peace.
+Kujenga Amani facilitates the exchange of ideas and information between researchers, practitioners, and policymakers working on peacebuilding in Africa.
+It is a digital forum for diverse conversations about critical challenges confronting peacebuilding in conflict-affected regions of the continent, as well as exploring the inextricable connections between African and global peace.

-It is a platform for news on innovative research, including reviews of publications on African peacebuilding and reflections by scholars and practitioners on trends and developments in the field.
-Kujenga Amani publishes essays and briefs on Africa-related peace initiatives, and reports on APN-supported research, fieldwork, and projects.
-Of note is its role in launching new voices on the challenges confronting peacebuilding in conflict-affected regions of Africa, as well as highlighting new knowledge produced by African scholars and practitioners based on the continent.
+Kujenga Amani is also a platform for news on innovative research, including reviews and reflections of publications on African peacebuilding, as well as trends and developments in the field.
+Of particular note are published essays and briefs on Africa-related peace initiatives, and reports on APDD-supported research, fieldwork, and projects.
+Kujenga Amani’s ultimate role is in launching new voices who confront peacebuilding in conflict-affected regions of Africa, as well as highlighting new knowledge produced by African scholars and practitioners based on the continent.

 Past topics covered by the forum include conflict, elections and democracy, mediation and reconciliation, post-conflict recovery, the role of the media, gender and peacebuilding, natural resource conflict, migration and refugees, the politics of peacebuilding, the role of regional and international organizations in peacebuilding, violent extremism, and conflict between farmers and herders.